 35. The Goods will become your responsibility from the completion of delivery or Customer collection.
 You must, if reasonably practicable, examine the Goods before accepting them.

-43. We will deliver any Goods to the Delivery Location given on the Order.
+36. We will deliver any Goods to the Delivery Location given on the Order.
 It is your responsibility to ensure the correct Delivery Location is given on the Order.
-We will attempt at our earliest convenience to retrieve back any Goods delivered an incorrect Delivery Location.
+We will attempt at our earliest convenience to retrieve back any Goods delivered and incorrect Delivery Location.
 Providing we can successfully retrieve the original Goods we will re-deliver them to an alternative Delivery Location.

 Risk and Title